-If you haven’t recently evaluated or updated your storm preparedness actions, now is the time to take stock and communicate safety protocols so drivers can act quickly and stay safe in the event of a natural disaster.
+If evaluating your company’s storm preparedness hasn’t been top-of-mind, now is the time to take stock and communicate safety protocols to your drivers.
+This preparedness can help you act quickly and stay safe in the event of a natural disaster.
 This guide reviews steps to protect your drivers and assets from extreme weather.